 - Random Events Plot: The movie has a loose narrative and is very Slice of Life-y.

 - Rule of Symbolism: Su-ryeon's father is an obvious stand-in for Kim Jong-il, wisely and selflessly working for the betterment of everyone.
 Su-ryeon is the average North Korean citizen who selfishly wants the Dear Leader all to herself.
 She must learn that he's too busy to help everyone all the time.
-Since the producer of the film was Kim Jong-il himself, this might mean the father technically qualifies as a Canon Sue.
+Since the director was Kim Jong-il himself, this might mean the father technically qualifies as a Canon Sue.

 - Tomboy: Su-ok is a high-level soccer player.

-- When You Coming Home, Dad?: Su-ryeon's father.
-He's portrayed as being in the right for this, as his science career is equated with The Needs of the Many.
+- When You Coming Home, Dad?: Su-ryeon's father gets portrayed as being in the right for this, as his science career gets equated with The Needs of the Many.